-This page contains a list of blogs, Youtube channels and other people who post about disability.
-Don’t forget to check out my other links pages in the menu bar too, including my long list of blogs about sight loss.
+This page contains a list of blogs, Youtube channels and other people who post about disabilities other than sight loss.

 My Top 5 Disability Bloggers